 Developing a compelling technology strategy and vision

-Generating technological strategies that will help achieve business objectives and let the company stay ahead of competitors is the CTO's utmost responsibility.
-Besides a clear vision and enthusiasm, this C-level executive should be able to communicate the defined business goals and roadmap to a team in a way that evokes passion.
+At the core of the CTO's ability is generating technological strategies that will help achieve business objectives and keep the company ahead of competitors.
+Besides a clear vision and enthusiasm, this C-level executive should be able to translate the defined business goals and roadmap into a compelling narrative that rallies the entire tech team behind the company's technological vision.

 Establishing the product development process